nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a deadline: `task deadline`

-Adds a deadline into the task list.
+Adds a task of type deadline into the task list.

 Format: `task deadline m/ASSIGNOR d/DESCRIPTION t/DATE`

 Format: `task deadline o/ASSIGNEE d/DESCRIPTION t/DATE`

 * Adds a deadline with an assignor (m) or assignee (o), a description and a date.